 With the regular adoption of Bluetooth in vehicles, onboard computers attached to cameras and sensors, and apps such as DASH putting all of that data in your pocket, only now can cars begin to communicate with one another.
 And when iBeacons begin showing up in cars, automatically controlling people into their vehicle when they sit down to drive, we’re ahead of the market that will necessarily join Twitter to Tesla.

 Those of you that have gathered here know that I’m a passionate advocate of culture and industry.
 To wit, contemplate how the philosophies of the people around whom you exist and work, determine the culture in which you engage.
 In turn, that culture shapes communities.
 Communities plan businesses.
-Businesses, with shared philosophies, foster industries and industries combine to drive economies.
+Businesses, with shared philosophies, foster industries and industries that combine to drive economies.

 Thus the economy in which you serve, wherein you are establishing capital and building your business, is the effect of the shared philosophies and culture there.
 While I don’t match with the sentiment, as it neglects what’s going on, it’s often complained that Austin entrepreneurs get rolled away by Silicon Valley investors and that Silicon Valley-like designs could never get financed in Texas.
 True?
 Not really, but the thought exists because more often than not, the underlying beliefs are misaligned.